handsontable/handsontable/docs/next/guides/building-and-testing/plugins.md

 ### 1. Prerequisites

-You need to import the following things:
+You need to import the following:
 - `BasePlugin` - contains the basic interface to work within Handsontable's lifecycle,
 - `registerPlugin` - utility to register the plugin in Handsontable plugins registry.